 Signature verification time: How quickly a signature can be verified.

-System resources: Amount of resources (CPU, memory) required for cryptographic operations.
+System resources: Amount of resources (CPU, memory) required for cryptographic operations. - Signature size:

 Data size: How large the signatures generated by the algorithm are.
-Smaller signatures are beneficial in systems with limited resources
+Smaller signatures are beneficial in systems with limited resources - Support and compatibility:

 Support by domain registrars: how widely the algorithm is supported by registrars and DNS service providers.